CuckooEXE/ImperfectProjector/README.md

 This is great and all, but what it doesn't tell me is the orientation of the chip, i.e. is the dot on the chip the `CS` or the `SI`?
 I ended up pulling their actual [Data Sheet](https://www.xmcwh.com/uploads/801/XM25QH128C_Ver2.1.pdf) which proved to be *much* more useful.

-First, we have to figure out some information from the rest of the characters on the physical chip itself, as this will tell us the chip layout.
-Using the "Ordering Information" diagram from the Data Sheet:
+In order to figure out which diagram from the Data Sheet we need to use, we have to figure out some information from the rest of the characters on the physical chip itself.
+Using the "Ordering Information" diagram from the Data Sheet, we can figure that this is the "SOP 208mil 8L" format because the chip reads "XMC25QH128CH":

 ![Ordering Information](./images/ordering-information.png)

-We read from the physical chip "XMC25QH128CH"

-Now that we know it's Package Code H (SOP 208mil 8L), we know that we're using Figure 2a.
-Note that these figures actually contain the dot that we see on the physical chip, so we can orient ourselves.
+We can reference Figure 2a on the Data Sheet to figure out the pin orientation, too:

 ![Wiring Diagram](./images/better-diagram.png)

+Now, after all of that work, I realized that it was the same orientation for both Figures on the Data Sheet, so none of that was necessary.
+Lol.

-Okay, let's get some of the test-hooks onto the legs of the Flash chip, connect the wires to the hooks, and finally plug it all into our Flipper Zero.
+Let's get some of the test-hooks onto the legs of the Flash chip, connect the wires to the hooks, and finally plug it all into our Flipper Zero.
 The [SPI Mem Manager](https://lab.flipper.net/apps/spi_mem_manager) app comes with a wiring guide:

 ![SPI Mem Manager Wiring Guide](./images/flipper-wiring-guide.png)

 I got the FlipperZero all wired up, but the screen just sits at "Detecting SPI Chip...".
 I looked at the source for the SPI Mem Manager, and saw that the [XMC25QH128CH might not be supported](https://github.com/flipperdevices/flipperzero-good-faps/blob/3322caaeb25e1fa50d55f864ba2034b2c8b09292/spi_mem_manager/lib/spi/spi_mem_chip_arr.c#L1401)...
 Bummer.
-I'll have a go again tomorrow when my SOIC8 reader gets in the mail.
+I'll have a go again tomorrow when my SOIC8 reader gets in the mail:

 ![Detecting Screen](./images/detecting.png)
 ![FlipperZero Wiring](./images/flipper-wiring.png)

 ## ARP Spoofing

-I was originally going to wait for my SOIC8 reader to get into the mail, but I had some late-night (lol, it's 8pm) motivation to try the ARP Spoofing route.
+I was originally going to wait for my SOIC8 reader to get into the mail, but I had some late night (lol, it's 8pm) motivation to try the ARP Spoofing route.
 The idea is we abuse the OTA functionality that the projector has, run our own web server hosting a malicious binary, and finally poison the ARP in our network to force the projector to think we're the update server.

-I'll start a WireShark capture, start the projector, and wait for the ARP request packet to come through to confirm this should work.
+I'll start a WireShark capture, start the projector, and wait for the ARP request packet (from the projector, asking for the OTA server) to come through to confirm this should work.
 Truth be told, and I'm sure it's evident at this point, I am *not* a networking guy.
-So whether or not I'm on the right track for this is unbeknownst to me.
+So, whether or not I'm on the right track for this is unbeknownst to me.

 I didn't see the IP Address I expected, and that kind of makes sense.
 Why would you ask around your subnet who has the IP Address that doesn't belong in your network.
 After a few rounds of The Finals, and a solid 10 hours of sleep, I decided to try again.